MOohTus/ODAMNet/README.rst

    python3 main.py multixrank --factorList FILENAME --configPath PATH --networksPath PATH --seedsFile FILENAME --sifFileName FILENAME

-The documentation is in the ``doc`` folder for now.
+The documentation is in the ``doc/html/index.html`` for now.
 Will is it hosted by ReadTheDocs after ?